dejan-marlovic/java/README.md

 If you just want to update your local repository, without going through all those steps.

 Pull is a combination of fetch and merge.
 It is used to pull all changes from a remote repository into the branch you are working on.

+we make some changes to the README.md file.
+Just add a new line.